How to stop over-medication

 - To have more choice and control and to live a better life.

 Supporting people with medication issues can fall into the role of every advocate – it’s not confined to advocates working with inpatients.
-The majority of people with learning disabilities, autism or both are not in hospital.
+The majority of people who are autistic and/or have learning disabilities are not in hospital.
 They are usually prescribed medication by their GP.

 In some circumstances, Independent Mental Health Advocates (IMHAs), Independent Mental Capacity Advocates (IMCAs) and Care Act Advocates may have to take action about psychotropic medications in order to fulfil their legal duties.